alenvoina/rsschool-cv/cv.md

 * Workshops from Glo Academy.

 ### English
-My english level is pre-intermediate(A).
+My english level is pre-intermediate(A2).